Kassiteros/Dog-Grooming/README.md

 I also plan to use React Router to create a single-page application (SPA) !

-That's the intention... now I need to make it happen ;-)
+That's the intention... now, I need to make it happen ;-)